dmarx/obsidian_vault/Concentration of Measure.md

 Variational Autoencoders ([[VAEs]]) model the [[Latent Space]] using a [[Gaussian Distribution]], aiming to learn compact and [[Continuity|continuous]] representations of data.
 The concentration of measure and the Gaussian annulus theorem have several implications for these models:

 1. **[[Sparsity|Sparse]] Latent Space:** Due to the concentration of measure, the latent space of a VAE might be effectively sparser than anticipated.
-This can lead to challenges in learning diverse and well-separated r[[Representation Learning|representations]], especially for complex data distributions.
+This can lead to challenges in learning diverse and well-separated [[Representation Learning|representations]], especially for complex data distributions.

 2. **[[Regularization]] and [[Prior]] Choice:** The choice of prior in VAEs (often a Gaussian) and the regularization effect of the [[KL Divergence]] term in the VAE loss function must account for the concentration phenomenon.
 Models need to ensure that the encoded representations spread out across the latent space to avoid over-concentration and to utilize the space efficiently.